Information Processing Theory

 Presented by Joe Tise, PhD, Educational Psychology & Senior Education Researcher at CSEdResearch.org

 The stark limitations of behaviorist theories of learning gave rise (in part) to cognitive theories of learning, the most prominent of which is information processing theory (IPT) (Atkinson & Shiffrin, 1968).
-As you will see, IPT is analogous in many ways to a computer system.
+As you will see, IPT is analogous to a computer system in many ways.
 IPT posits three primary “stores” of memory and three primary cognitive “processes.”
 The three memory stores include the:

 • Sensory register (like a motion detector or thermostat)